Peppermint-Software/flutter_bluetooth_serial/README.md

-# Peppermint Remote Control
+# Remote Control

-This is the initial creation stages of Peppermint Remote Control app.
+This is the initial creation stages of Remote Control app.

 > Most of the features in this project are placed in the **main.dart** file so that the components run in a single thread.